 The asphalt and base course removed from the existing road will be recycled.
-It may be reused in the soft shoulders or as fill for other parts of the new road depending on the quality of the material.
+It may be re-used in the soft shoulders or as fill for other parts of the new road depending on the quality of the material.
 It may also be used as a backfill for borrow pits and then over-lain with topsoil.
 Asphalt can be pulverized, spread on access roads and compacted.

-The contractor will identify dumping locations for construction debris and nonhazardous solid waste with respective Taluka Municipal and EPA Larkana.
+The waste dumping locations will be designated for construction debris and nonhazardous solid waste with the consultation of the respective Taluka Municipal

-The contractor shall identify any hazardous waste as part of its Waste Management Plan and dispose of the material through Sindh EPA-approved waste contractor under section 13 of the Sindh Environment Protection Act 2014.
+The hazardous waste will be managed as part of the Waste Management Plan and disposed of through Sindh EPA-approved waste contractor under section 13 of the Sindh Environment Protection Act 2014